A cluttered bedroom is such an energy leak.

 3. Hide Your Stuff Under the Bed (Without Making It Feel Messy)

-I like to keep one container just for winter sweaters and another for guest bedding so I do not dig through piles.
+I like to keep one container just for winter sweaters and another for bedding so I do not dig through piles.

-If you have a Nolah mattress, check the bed frame height and choose containers that slide in and out without scraping.
+And if you have a Nolah mattress, check the bed frame height and choose containers that slide in and out without scraping.

 Shop This Setup